awslabs/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md

 Attempts to delete a cache entry from the CMC.

 If no cache entry exists for the specified cache ID, Delete Cache Entry must return successfully.

+## Background Processing

+If a cache sees no activity for a long time, then even though all of the entries may have expired, they still exist in the cache.

+An implementation SHOULD provide a way to avoid this, for example, by spawning a background thread to occasionally remove expired entries.